Professional Reviews

 FamiSafe Full Review

-Its web filtering tools are good (although they don’t always block unwanted content), and its location tracking and geofencing features are among the best on the market.
-In addition, FamiSafe can block, schedule, and set time limits for iOS apps — which many parental control tools struggle with.
-I also like that FamiSafe has unique features like driving monitoring and reversal location tracking, which make it a particularly good parental control app for older kids.
+After spending weeks testing FamiSafe, I think it’s a great parental control app.
+It’s got great industry-standard features, as well as some useful extras that work well.
+Its location tracking and geofencing features are among the best on the market, and it can block, schedule, and set time limits for iOS apps — which many parental control tools struggle with.
+In addition, I also like that FamiSafe has unique features like driving monitoring and reverse location tracking, which make it a particularly good parental control app for older kids.

-You can save 51% if you act right now.
+You can save 50% if you act right now.

 FamiSafe Features

-FamiSafe provides all of the essential parental control features you need in 2023, including:
+FamiSafe provides all of the essential parental control features you need in 2024, including:

 • And more…

-I was particularly impressed with FamiSafe’s location tracking and driving monitoring — they both worked great during all of my tests, pinpointing the location of my test devices with perfect accuracy and providing detailed driving reports.
+I was particularly impressed with FamiSafe’s location tracking and driving monitoring — they both worked great during all of my tests, pinpointing the location of my test devices with good accuracy and providing detailed driving reports.
 I also like that FamiSafe can block apps on all operating systems — even iOS.

 However, FamiSafe’s web filter didn’t always block inappropriate content in my testing, and its TikTok and YouTube app monitors are pretty useless.
-I’m also disappointed that FamiSafe doesn’t provide SMS and call monitoring for iPhones and Androids (like Qustodio does) and can’t recognize inappropriate pictures or explicit content (something Bark does really well).
+I’m also disappointed that FamiSafe doesn’t provide call monitoring for iPhones and Androids (like Qustodio does) and can’t recognize inappropriate pictures or explicit content (something Bark does really well).

 Web Content Filtering